kobehaha/awesome-share/README.md

 * [every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) A collection of (mostly) technical things every software developer should know
 * [awesome-interview-questions](https://github.com/MaximAbramchuck/awesome-interview-questions) A curated awesome list of lists of interview questions.
 Feel free to contribute!
 * [tech-interview-handbook](https://github.com/yangshun/tech-interview-handbook) Algorithms study materials, behavioral content and tips for rocking your coding interview
+* [Front-end-Developer-Interview-Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions) A list of helpful front-end related questions you can use to interview potential candidates, test yourself or completely ignore.